getkeops/keops/rkeops/recipe.md

 devtools::release()
 ```

 **Note:** To release on CRAN, it is recommended to use the command line tools, c.f. next section.

+**Note:** Before releasing on CRAN, you can use <https://win-builder.r-project.org/> to test if the package can be built on Windows (it may not works, it just is just required to install it on Windows).

 ## Command line tools